Navigator of the Seas at Labadee, Haiti

 Don't Say We Didn't Warn You

-Eating Well Will Cost You: The best food on board is at the specialty restaurants — Sabor, Chops Grille, and Giovanni's Table — which come with an added charge.
+Eating Well Will Cost You: The best food on board is at the specialty restaurants — Chops Grille, Hooked Seafood, Izumi, and Jamie’s Italian by Jamie Oliver — which come with an added charge.
 These meals are leaps ahead of the main dining room, but they'll add up quickly.
+If you want to eat well, look into purchasing a discounted specialty dining package when you book your cruise.